 and depression in Turkish immigrant children (Crijnen et al 2000).

 expectations that are out of sync with those of their teachers.
 Writing

 about the United States in 1988, educational researcher Lisa Delpit

-White American teachers she observed typically addressed their students
+noted that the White American teachers she observed addressed their students

 in a roundabout way.
 Verbal directives were couched as